sdunlap-afit/icefw/exercise2.md

 **Important note:** Engineers are predictable and tend to store associated data together.
 If you find one key, you may find others nearby.

 Look at the strings near the public key and see if any look like they could be symmetric keys.
 Additionally, try to find the IV, which is most likely stored near the symmetric key.
+While Blowfish does support variable length keys, the length of the IV should match the block size of the encryption algorithm.
+For Blowfish, the block size is 64 bits (8 bytes).

 # Python script